-Evidence from a site in what is now West Runton, Norfolk, shows that steppe mammoths from Siberia encountered
+Evidence from a site in what is now West Runton in

+Norfolk, England, shows that steppe mammoths from Siberia encountered

-teeth found at a second site, in the village of Marsworth,
+teeth found at a second site, in the village of Marsworth in

-Buckinghamshire, point to a second clash of the giants, later in
+Buckinghamshire, pointed to a second clash of the giants, later in

-from Siberia and the steppe mammoths of Europe.
+woolly mammoths from Siberia and the steppe mammoths of Europe.
+Dr

-the journal Science, believes the newcomers probably replaced the older mammoth
+Lister believed that the newcomers probably replaced the older mammoth

 He concluded that closely-related species like that wouldn't normally